 How Early Can You Board a Cruise Ship?

-12 pm is the earliest time that you can board a cruise which is sailing at 4/5 pm.
-Cruise lines start embarking guests about 4/5 hours before the ship sails.
-Guests may be able to check in earlier but will usually not be able to embark until 12 pm.
+Guests may be able to check in earlier but will usually not be able to embark until this time.

-The cruise line may ask you to pick an embarkation time ahead of the cruise.
+Some cruise lines may ask you to pick an embarkation time ahead of the cruise.
 It is usually just the best guess of when you will arrive at the port.

 Cruise Line’s Advice

 Guests should arrive to the port no later than 60 minutes prior to the published sail time.

 Guests should adhere to the published check-in windows, where applicable, that can be found in their E-docs (electronic documents) or during general boarding which depends on the ship’s sail time.